emacsmirror/python-mode/CONTRIBUTING.md

 Please reporte bugs

-Before reporting a bug please update via M-x list-packages RET.
+Always report a bug from latest version.
+Maybe update via M-x list-packages RET.
-Should the bug still occur, download from here.
+Or download from here.